CumulusNetworks/docs/content/cumulus-linux-52/Layer-2/Virtual-Router-Redundancy-VRR-and-VRRP.md

 - One or more interfaces to each peer switch.
 To accommodate higher bandwidth between the switches and to offer link redundancy, multiple inter-peer links are typically bonded interfaces.
 The VLAN interface must have a unique IP address for both the physical and virtual interface; the switch uses the unique address when it initiates an ARP request.

 {{%notice note%}}
-- Cumulus Linux only supports VRR on an [SVI](## "Switched Virtual Interface").
+Cumulus Linux only supports VRR on an [SVI](## "Switched Virtual Interface").
 You cannot configure VRR on a physical interface or virtual subinterface.
-- Cumulus Linux supports only one VRR interface.
 {{%/notice%}}

 The example commands below create a VLAN-aware bridge interface for a VRR-enabled network.
 The example assumes you have already configured a VLAN-aware bridge with VLAN 10 and that VLAN 10 has an IP address and uses the default fabric-wide VRR MAC address 00:00:5e:00:01:01.